 As anyone who has consciously lost weight, keeping it off is another significant challenge.

-“Long-term weight loss can be very difficult – especially through lifestyle alone,” Sandra said.
+“Long-term weight loss can be very difficult – especially through lifestyle alone,” Gael said.

 “The typical weight-gain trajectory is gradual – about 0.5kg a year.
 Check if patients are happy to be weighed on an annual basis to monitor this.
 Early adulthood in particular is a key time for weight gain, so it’s important to emphasise weight maintenance in this group.”